douglasgreen/outlines/society/philosophy/books.en.md

 generally well-received.
 They played a significant role in the development of Averroism, a philosophical movement that emphasized the compatibility of faith and reason.

-## Summa Theologica by Saint Thomas Aquinas
+## "Summa Theologica" by Saint Thomas Aquinas

 ### Overview